MarioSchwalbe/ImpftEuchInsKnie/04-Schaden.md

 - **Dr. Steve Kirsch**:
   We will kill 117 kids to save one child from dying from COVID in the 5 to 11 age range, 4.11.2021 <br/>
   https://stevekirsch.substack.com/p/we-will-kill-117-kids-to-save-one
-  > This injection [Pfizer] for COVID-19 is NOT a vaccine (the vaccines do not stop infection,
+  > This injection [Pfizer/BioNTech] for COVID-19 is NOT a vaccine (the vaccines do not stop
-  > transmission, severe COVID, hospitalization, or death); it is best described as a gene
+  > infection, transmission, severe COVID, hospitalization, or death); it is best described as a
-  > manipulating platform.
-The mRNA shots has had disastrous results on laboratory test-animals for
+  > gene manipulating platform.
+The mRNA shots has had disastrous results on laboratory test-animals
-  > decades.
+  > for decades.
 Injecting RNA into the body to force the body to make SARS-CoV spike proteins, is
   > itself very harmful.
 When our immune system detects the presence of the SARS-CoV spike protein,
   > it attacks it with antibodies and lymphocytes.
 This causes cell death and other complications.
   > Worse, the spike protein itself is toxic to cells.
 Among other things, it can cause bleeding and